sara-zeus/Statistical-Modelling-Project/README.md

 ## Project/Goals

-The goal is to analyze bike rental station data from Vancouver and nearby points of interest.
+The goal is to analyze bike rental station data from Paris and nearby points of interest.
 This involves building a dataset and a statistical model (using linear regression with the `statsmodel` module in Python) to unveil the relationship between the number of bikes available for rental at each station and the characteristics of nearby points of interest.

 ### Subgoals: